-State and Higher Education Employee Retirement Plan General Information about the Pension Plan
+State and Higher Education Employee Retirement Plan

+General Information About the Pension Plan

 Plan description - State and higher education employees with membership in the Tennessee Consolidated Retirement System (TCRS) before July 1, 2014, are provided with pensions through the Closed State and Higher Education Employee Pension Plan, an agent plan within the Public Employee Retirement Plan administered by the TCRS.
 TCRS is a multiple-employer pension plan.
 The Closed State and Higher Education Employee Pension Plan was closed effective June 30, 2014, and covers employees hired before July 1, 2014.
 Employees hired after June 30, 2014, are provided with pensions through a legally separate plan referred to as the State and Higher Education Employee Retirement Plan, an agent plan within the Public Employee Retirement Plan administered by the TCRS.
-The TCRS was created by state statute under Tennessee Code Annotated Title 8, Chapters 34-37.
+The TCRS was created by state statute under Title 8, Chapters 34-37, Tennessee Code Annotated.

 The TCRS Board of Trustees is responsible for the proper operation and administration of all employer pension plans in the TCRS.
 The Tennessee Treasury Department, an agency in the legislative branch of state government, administers the plans of the TCRS.
-The TCRS issues a publicly available financial report that can be obtained at https://treasury.tn.gov/Explore-Your-TN-Treasury/Department-Reports.
+The TCRS issues a publicly available financial report that can be obtained at https://treasury.tn.gov/Explore-Your-TN-Treasury/About-the-Treasury/Department-Reports.

-Benefits provided - Tennessee Code Annotated Title 8, Chapters 34-37, establishes the benefit terms and can be amended only by the Tennessee General Assembly.
+Benefits provided - Title 8, Chapters 34-37, Tennessee Code Annotated establishes the benefit terms and can be amended only by the Tennessee General Assembly.
 Members of the State and Higher Education Employee Retirement Plan are eligible to retire at age 65 with 5 years of service credit or pursuant to the rule of 90 in which the member's age and years of service credit total 90.
-Members are entitled to receive unreduced service retirement benefits, which are determined by a formula using the member's highest five consecutive year average compensation by 1.0 percent multiplied by member's years of service credit.
-A reduced early retirement benefit is available at age 60 with 5 years of service credit or pursuant to the rule of 80 in which the member's age and years of service credit total 80.
-Service related disability benefits are provided regardless of length of service.
-Five years of service is required for non-service related disability eligibility.
-The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
+Members are entitled to receive unreduced service retirement benefits, which are determined by a formula using the member's highest 5 consecutive year average compensation by 1% multiplied by the member's years of service credit.
+A reduced early retirement benefit is available at age 60 with 5 years of service credit or pursuant to the rule of 80 in which the member's age and years of service.
+Five years of service is required for non-service-related disability eligibility.
+The service-related and non-service-related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10% and include projected service credits.
 A variety of death benefits are available under various eligibility criteria.

 Member and beneficiary annuitants are entitled to automatic cost of living adjustments (COLAs) after retirement.
-A COLA is granted each July for annuitants retired prior to the 2nd of July of the previous year.
-The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3 percent, and applied to the current benefit.
-No COLA is granted if the change in the CPI is less than one-half percent.
-A one percent COLA is granted if the CPI change is between one-half percent and one percent.
+A COLA is granted each July for annuitants retired prior to the July 2 of the previous year.
+The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3%, and applied to the current benefit.
+No COLA is granted if the change in the CPI is less than 0.5%.
+A 1% COLA is granted if the CPI change is between 0.5% and 1%.
 Members who leave employment may withdraw their employee contributions, plus any accumulated interest.
 Under the State and Higher Education Employee Retirement Plan, benefit terms and conditions, including COLAs, can be adjusted on a prospective basis.
 Moreover, there are defined cost controls and unfunded liability controls that provide for the adjustment of benefit terms and conditions on an automatic basis.